Prashika/okta-react-sample-app/README.md

 1. Register your application by selecting Applications > Creat App Integration.
 On the next screen, choose OIDC and Single Page App and click Next.

-On the following screen, edit the application settings.
+   On the next screen, edit the application settings.
-For React applications running in developer mode, the port number should be 3000.
+   App integration name: Application name

 2. Configure your app as follows: